beamable/BeamableZenject/readme.md

     {
         dbidLabel.text = $"DBID: (loading)";

-        // only need this because I don't have a "loading scene" await ctx.OnReady; // I wish we could enforce this timing into the Zenject cycle :/
+        // only need this because the sample doesn't have a loading scene. await ctx.OnReady; // I wish we could enforce this timing into the Zenject cycle :/

         dbidLabel.text = $"DBID: {ctx.PlayerId}";